 Bitbucket is a Git code management tool that provides teams one place to plan projects, collaborate on code, test, and deploy their applications

-Using the OAuth protocol, Quolum now has delegated access to your BitBucket Workspace.
-The Quolum server, running on Amazon AWS VPC, will be able to make API calls and retrieve feature-level utilization of projects, stories, and tasks.
+Using the OAuth protocol, Quolum now has delegated access to your Bitbucket Workspace.
+The Quolum server, running on Amazon AWS VPC, will be able to make API calls and retrieve feature-level utilization.
 Later, this data is crunched and available for visualization on the Quolum dashboard.